jpiter/jpiter.github.io/_posts/2016-7-5-mta-project.md

 It turns out there are a lot of databases that match stations to coordinates, for example here is the data from [City of New York](https://data.cityofnewyork.us/Transportation/Subway-Entrances/drex-xx56).
 The question is how many of those can you match to station names in MTA turnstile data?

-MTA exploited non-cosistent abbreviations for streets, avenues and parkways: WHITEHALL S-FRY, ATL AV-BARCLAY, 5 AV/59 ST, ORCHARD BEACH, EASTN PKWY-MUSM, 82 ST-JACKSON H. To add to my frustration some stations like ORCHARD BEACH, line 6, or path stations are not in any database.
+MTA exploited non-cosistent abbreviations for streets, avenues and parkways: WHITEHALL S-FRY, ATL AV-BARCLAY, 5 AV/59 ST, EASTN PKWY-MUSM.
+To add to my frustration some stations like ORCHARD BEACH, line 6, or PATH stations are not in any database.

 There were about 500 stations, and regex was something still to perfect, so I resorted to searching for a better dataset to match coordinates.
 The next [data]([http://web.mta.info/developers/sbwy_entrance.html) I found from MTA website itself was very promising.
 Unfortunately, it turns out MTA is not very consistent with its own dictionaries and I still could not match more than a hundred stations.
 Luckily, I stumbled upon a thread in a [google MTA developers group](https://groups.google.com/forum/#!topic/mtadeveloperresources/rUnkyRQDN3s) from 2010 which gave a link to an [open spreadsheet](https://docs.google.com/spreadsheets/d/10sz0xWODQ02Kemx6ovS0NLQ_gA0YV9YQtdD7uiCcyjI/edit?hl=en&authkey=CMTzrvwE#gid=4) that provided the closest possible match I could find.
-Still using regex, I was able to get down to about 60 station names that still needed somework.
+Still using regex I was able to get most of them.

 <div>
 <table border="1" class="dataframe">